ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 The above function will be called when the client script has loaded, and also be called from a handler when the networked data has changed.

-The function receives the key for the networked data, we have to check to see what the key is so we know what data we are dealing with.
+The function receives the key for the networked data, we have to check to see what the key is so we know what data we are using.

 ```lua linenums="1"
 local data = localPlayer:GetPrivateNetworkedData(key)